lucystevenson/tech515-CICD/README.md

 <br>

-🪝 **Why webhook?**
+🪝 **Why Webhook?**
 - ❌ Polling = Jenkins keeps asking GitHub “any changes?”
-- ✅ Webhook = GitHub tells Jenkins immediately (faster + cleaner)
+- ✅ Webhook = GitHub tells Jenkins immediately

 <br>

-**Built in node vs worker nodes**
+**Built in Node vs Worker Nodes**
-- it's simpler than having worker nodes and so makes it easier to get started with Jenkins BUT
+- built in nodes are simpler than having worker nodes and so make it easier to get started with Jenkins BUT
-- it cannot scale up on demand
+- built in nodes cannot scale up on demand
-- if it crashes, no more CICD pipelines can be run
+- if built in nodes crash, no more CICD pipelines can be run
+- wny builds will have the same level of access to the file system as the Jenkins process
-- any builds will have the same level of access to the file system as the Jenkins process
+- with built in nodes, any builds will have the same level of access to the file system as the Jenkins process

+⭐ this is why we use worker nodes

 <br>

+---

-### What does a successful pipeline do?
+### What Does a Successful Pipeline Do?

 ✅ Success